Milk skin: Nepal

 In Nepal this skin is referred to as tar /[t̪ʌr]/ or chhali /[t͡sʰali]/ and many people enjoy consuming the skin along with the milk.
 Some people prefer to use in making curd for it produces higher amount of "nauni" /[nʌu̯ni]/ (butter) while stirred with the help of "madani".

 Pakistan

 In Pakistan, milk skin is called "ملائی" ("malai.")
 However, "malai" actually means cream.
 The milk skin is sometimes confused with the layer of cream which rises to the top of whole, untoned, unhomogenised milk as it cools.

 Poland

 In Poland, milk skin is called "kożuch", which is used in reference to any hardened layer of liquid, but can also be translated as a "sheepskin coat".

 Russia

 The milk skin is referred to as "penka" ("little foam") in Russian, and is infamous as the least favorite thing among children, but is used as an ingredient in some haute cuisine dishes like Guryev porridge.
 The skin that forms on baked milk is higher regarded and is preferred for those dishes.

+Romania

+In Romania, milk skin is called "caimac".